od-crypto/aerial/README.md

 ## III.
 Results.

-CONCLUSION: it turns out that training of the network with the pretrained on ImageNet VGG11 encoder yields a model which provides better segmentation results.
+CONCLUSION: it turns out that training on our lakes dataset of the network with a U-Net architecture with the pretrained on ImageNet VGG11 encoder part yields a model which provides better segmentation results.
 One compares the Mean Intersection over Union accuracy metrics (MIOU, or the so-called Dice Loss).
 The graphs of the Loss function for the two models demonstrate, that the pretrained on ImageNet encoder helps avoid overfitting.

-One can run inferences with the two models in [the demo jupyter notebook](demo/demo.ipynb).
+One can run inferences with the two models in [the demo jupyter notebook](demo/demo.ipynb) and obtain the water segmentation masks.
 Examples:

-Inference Image: Dospat, Bulgaria             |  from scratch  |  pretrained :-------------------------:|:-------------------------:|:-------------------------:
+Inference Image: Dospat, Bulgaria             |  model from scratch  |  pretrained model :-------------------------:|:-------------------------:|:-------------------------:
 ![MatchedImagesExample](examples/bulgaria_dospat_s2cloudless_2017.jpg)  |  ![MatchedImagesExample](examples/bulgaria_dospat_s2cloudless_2017_scratch.jpg)  |  ![MatchedImagesExample](examples/bulgaria_dospat_s2cloudless_2017_pretrain.jpg)

-Inference Image: Bodensee, Switzerland             |  from scratch  |  pretrained :-------------------------:|:-------------------------:|:-------------------------:
+Inference Image: Bodensee, Switzerland             |  model from scratch  |  pretrained model :-------------------------:|:-------------------------:|:-------------------------:
 ![MatchedImagesExample](examples/switzerland_bodensee_s2cloudless_2018.jpg)  |  ![MatchedImagesExample](examples/switzerland_bodensee_s2cloudless_2018_scratch.jpg)  |  ![MatchedImagesExample](examples/switzerland_bodensee_s2cloudless_2018_pretrain.jpg)

-Inference Image: Starnberger See, Germany            |  from scratch  |  pretrained :-------------------------:|:-------------------------:|:-------------------------:
+Inference Image: Starnberger See, Germany            |  model from scratch  |  pretrained model :-------------------------:|:-------------------------:|:-------------------------:
 ![MatchedImagesExample](examples/germany_starnberger_see_s2cloudless_2017.jpg)  |  ![MatchedImagesExample](examples/germany_starnberger_see_s2cloudless_2017_scratch.jpg)  |  ![MatchedImagesExample](examples/germany_starnberger_see_s2cloudless_2017_pretrain.jpg)

 ### IV.
 Technical stack details:
-1) everything was implemented from scratch for educational purposes, i.e. pytorch was used without frameworks
+1) Everything was implemented from scratch for educational purposes, i.e. pytorch was used without frameworks.
-2) custom augmentaion was implemented manually, without usage of the built-in libraries
+2) Custom augmentaion was implemented manually, without usage of the built-in libraries.
-3) training was carried out on a vast.ai
+3) Training was carried out on a vast.ai.